gziolo/create-wordpress-block/README.md

 # Create WordPress Block
-Create WordPress Block is an officially supported way to create blocks for registering a block for a WordPress plugin or theme.
+Create WordPress Block is an officially supported way to create blocks for registering a block for a WordPress plugin.
 It offers a modern build setup with no configuration.
 It generates PHP, JS, CSS code, and everything else you need to start the project.

 It is largely inspired by [create-react-app](https://create-react-app.dev/docs/getting-started).